NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 Assumptions and limitations
 ===========================

-In general, DEE works well if there are regions in the feature space where the model performs better or worse and there are enough observations from these regions in the reference dataset so that the :term:`nanny model` can learn this pattern.
+In general, DLE works well if there are regions in the feature space where the model performs better or worse and there are enough observations from these regions in the reference dataset so that the :term:`nanny model` can learn this pattern.
 Just like CBPE, it will handle covariate shifts well.
 The detailed assumptions are:

 **There is no concept drift**.
-    While dealing well with data drift, DEE will not work under concept drift.
+    While dealing well with data drift, DLE will not work under concept drift.
-    This shouldn’t happen too often in very good models (i.e. models that have most of the information needed to model specific target) or models that deal with physical phenomena, like for example energy demand forecasting models, because concept drift would mean change of the physics laws.
+    This shouldn't happen too often in very good models (i.e. models that have most of the information needed to model specific target) or models that deal with physical phenomena, like for example energy demand forecasting models, because concept drift would mean change of the physics laws.